-The surgeon then makes small cuts into your skin and inserts a thin tube called a cannula under your skin.
-The cannula is connected to a vacuum that suctions fat and fluids from your body.
-Your body fluid may be replenished through an intravenous (IV) line.
+The surgeon then makes small cuts into the skin and inserts a thin tube under the skin.
+The tube is connected to a vacuum that suctions fat and fluids from the body.

 - Ultrasound-assisted liposuction (UAL).
-This type of liposuction is sometimes used in conjunction with traditional liposuction.
-During UAL, the surgeon inserts a metal rod that emits ultrasonic energy under your skin.
-This ruptures the fat-cell walls and breaks down the fat for easier removal.
-A new generation of UAL called vibration amplification of sound energy at resonance (VASER)-assisted liposuction uses a device that may improve skin contouring and reduce the chance of skin injuries.
+This type of liposuction sometimes is used in combination with traditional liposuction.
+During UAL, the surgeon inserts a metal rod that puts a certain kind of energy under the skin.
+This energy opens the fat-cell walls and breaks down the fat for easier removal.
+A new kind of UAL called vibration amplification of sound energy at resonance (VASER)-assisted liposuction uses a machine that can improve skin shaping.

 - Laser-assisted liposuction (LAL).
-This technique uses high-intensity laser light to break down fat for removal.
-During LAL, the surgeon inserts a laser fiber through a small incision in the skin and emulsifies fat deposits.
-The fat is then removed via a cannula.
+During LAL, the surgeon puts a laser fiber through a small cut in the skin and breaks down fat deposits.
+The fat is then removed using a thin tube.

 - Power-assisted liposuction (PAL).
-This type of liposuction uses a cannula that moves in a rapid back-and-forth motion.
-This vibration allows the surgeon to pull out tough fat more easily and faster.
-PAL may sometimes cause less pain and swelling and can allow the surgeon to remove fat with more precision.
-Your surgeon may select this technique if large volumes of fat need to be removed or if you've had a previous liposuction procedure.
+This type of liposuction uses a thin tube that moves back and forth quickly.
+The vibration allows the surgeon to pull out tough fat more easily and faster.
+PAL may sometimes cause less pain and swelling.
+It also can allow the surgeon to remove fat more accurately.
+The surgeon may choose this technique if lots of fat needs to be removed or if you've had liposuction before.

 During the procedure

-The surgical team will monitor your heart rate, blood pressure and blood oxygen level throughout the procedure.
+The surgical team watches your heart rate, blood pressure and blood oxygen level during the procedure.
 If you are given local anesthesia and feel pain during the procedure, tell your surgeon.
-The medication or motions may need adjustment.
+The medicine or procedure may need adjustment.

-The procedure may last up to several hours, depending on the extent of fat removal.
+The procedure may last up to several hours, depending on how much fat is being removed.

-If you've had general anesthesia, you'll wake in a recovery room.
-You'll typically spend at least a few hours in the hospital or clinic so that medical personnel can monitor your recovery.
-If you're in a hospital, you may stay overnight to make sure that you're not dehydrated or in shock from fluid loss.
+If you've had general anesthesia, you'll wake up in a recovery room.
+You'll typically spend at least a few hours in the hospital or clinic so that your medical team can watch your recovery.
+If you've had a lot of fluid removed, you may stay overnight to make sure that you're not dehydrated or in shock from fluid loss.

 After the procedure

 Expect some pain, swelling and bruising after the procedure.
-Your surgeon may prescribe medication to help control the pain and antibiotics to reduce the risk of infection.
+Your surgeon may give you medicines to help control the pain and to lower the risk of infection.

-After the procedure, the surgeon may leave your incisions open and place temporary drains to promote fluid drainage.
-You usually need to wear tight compression garments, which help reduce swelling.
+After the procedure, the surgeon may leave your incisions open or put in temporary drains to help fluid drain out of your body.
+Most people need to wear tight garments after surgery to help reduce swelling.
 These garments are also called compression garments and are worn for a few weeks.

-You may need to wait a few days before returning to work and a few weeks before resuming your normal activities — including exercise.
+You may need to wait a few days before going back to work.
+It may take a few weeks before you can start your usual activities, including exercise.

-During this time, expect some contour irregularities as the remaining fat settles into position.
+During this time, expect some differences in shape as the remaining fat settles into position.
 It will take weeks to months for the swelling to go down and to see the final results.

-After liposuction, swelling typically subsides within a few weeks.
+After liposuction, swelling typically goes away within a few weeks.
 By this time, the treated area should look less bulky.
-Within several months, expect the treated area to have a leaner appearance.
+Within several months, expect the treated area to look slimmer.

-It's natural for skin to lose some firmness with aging, but liposuction results are generally long lasting as long as you maintain your weight.
-If you gain weight after liposuction, your fat distribution may change.
-For example, you may accumulate fat around your abdomen regardless of what areas were originally treated.
+Skin loses some firmness as people age, but liposuction results usually last a long time if you maintain your weight.
+If you gain weight after liposuction, your fat levels may change.
+For example, you may gain fat around your abdomen no matter what areas were originally treated.